kiraarghy/language/As_I_go.md

 Looked into the above `#print` problem as mentioned at end of 21/Oct/2019 I think it's working as 'expected' now since the fixes I pushed today 🤷‍♀️.

 Added better error reporting for undefined variables and undefined expressions!

+## 29th October 2019

+Not had a huge amount of time to work on this due to other commitments and general work changes.

+So where are we at?

+We have function definitions working!
+If a user uses the `#def` expression and passes it a `#fn` expression that `#fn` will maintain a reference to the arguments passed to it.
+The `#fn` is then evaluated when it is called 🥳.